 (c) Compute the longitudinal and lateral acceleration standard deviations (Slongitudinal ; Slateral) for each segment, following the method described in paragraph 1. of this appendix;

-(d) For each segment with (Slongitudinal ; Slateral) data, count which road driving style (as defined in paragraph 1.6.13.2.) it belongs to.
+(d) For each segment with (Slongitudinal ; Slateral) data, count which road driving style (as defined in paragraph 1.6.13.2. of this Annex) it belongs to.
 This shall be done by attributing it to urban-like driving style if matching the corresponding criteria, to highway-like driving style if matching the corresponding criteria, or to regional-like driving style if not matching the urban-like or highway-like driving style;

 (e) The share of points in one road driving style equals to the number of points in the road driving style divided by the total number of segments.
-This share shall respect the shares defined in paragraph 1.6.13.2.
+This share shall respect the shares defined in paragraph 1.6.13.2. of this Annex.

 Annex 3 – Appendix 2